zalando/skipper/docs/reference/filters.md

 lifo(100, 150, "10s")
 ```

-The above configuration will set MaxConcurrency to 100, MaxStackSize
+The above configuration will set MaxConcurrency to 100, MaxQueueSize
 to 150 and Timeout to 10 seconds.

 ## lifoGroup